-- job description and person specification containing the School's commitment to safeguarding; - information about the School; - the School's safeguarding policy; - the selection procedure for the post; - an application form which will include a safeguarding statement. - a safer recruitment interview checklist outlining documents needed for interview.
+- job description and person specification containing the School's commitment to safeguarding;

+- information about the School;

+- the School's safeguarding policy;

+- the selection procedure for the post;

+- an application form which will include a safeguarding statement .

 To comply with safer recruitment practice all applicants will follow our safer recruitment procedures and successful candidates are subject to pre-employment checks and DBS checks procedures as outlined in appendix 2.